 9.4.30 The policy recognises the role of car parking in influencing modal shift and encouraging the use of more sustainable travel.
-The introduction of demand management can help improve the existing transportation network and the environment in the centre of the city whilst making better use of the highway infrastructure.
+The introduction of demand

-- 9.4.31 The priority is to ensure that car parking policies and provision do not incentivise the use of the car over the use of sustainable transport modes.
+- management can help improve the existing transportation network and the environment in the centre of the city whilst making better use of the highway infrastructure. - 9.4.31 The priority is to ensure that car parking policies and provision do not incentivise the use of the car over the use of sustainable transport modes.
 Car parking in suitable amounts and locations is vital for the city centre to function properly, however a balance is necessary between car parking and other transport modes and between the needs of short-stay and long-stay parking users.
-Belfast must compete as a shopping and leisure attraction with other towns and cities, and with out-oftown retail developments.
+Belfast must compete as a shopping and leisure attraction with other towns and cities, and with out-of-town retail developments.
 An appropriate supply of short-stay car parking spaces for shoppers in the city centre is therefore needed to assist its vitality and viability by attracting customers. - 9.4.32 To tackle growing congestion problems and help reduce reliance on the private car the council considers that in certain instances it will no longer be appropriate or desirable for developers to fully meet demand for car parking generated by their developments.
 Where parking reduction is considered acceptable in principle, the council will negotiate the precise level of reduction with developers.
 Account will be taken of the specific characteristics of the development, its location and its accessibility to means of travel other than the private car, including the development of a travel plan (policy TRAN 4) and any measures proposed to promote alternative transport modes. - 9.4.33 Developers will be required to reserve an appropriate proportion of parking spaces to meet the needs of people with disabilities.
-Such designated parking spaces should be conveniently located to facilitate ease of access to the buildings they serve in order to take account of the limited mobility range of many disabled people.
-Best practice on the number, size and layout of reserved parking spaces is set out in the Dfl's guide 'Access for All'. - 9.4.34 Consideration should be given by developers to the provision of 'parent and child' parking spaces.
+Such designated parking spaces should be conveniently located to facilitate ease of access to the buildings they serve in order to take account of the limited mobility range of many disabled people. - 9.4.34 Consideration should be given by developers to the provision of 'parent and child' parking spaces.
 As with spaces reserved for people with disabilities these should be located in a manner, which facilitates ease of access to the buildings they serve. - 9.4.35 Servicing arrangements are also important and can exert a major influence on the quality of the urban environment and its attractiveness to shoppers and other visitors.
 In city and town centre locations, developers will normally be expected to include proposals for the provision of rear servicing facilities where practicable.